Skip to main navigation Skip to search Skip to main content

 Biography

-Dr Siobhan O'Sullivan is a senior lecturer in social policy in the School of Applied Social Studies, University College Cork (UCC) where she is the deputy director of the Higher Diploma in Social Policy (online), and International Pathway coordinator of the Bachelor in Social Science (BSocSc).
+Dr Siobhan O'Sullivan is a senior lecturer in social policy in the School of Applied Social Studies, University College Cork (UCC) where she is the deputy director of the Higher Diploma in Social Policy (online), and coordinator of the Bachelor in Social Science International.
 From 2012 to 2023, she was Director of the PhD Social Sciences doctoral programme.
 She holds a doctorate in Sociology from UCC and a Masters from the University of Essex, UK.
 She is a research associate of the Institute for Social Science in the 21st century (ISS21) at UCC, which promotes interdisciplinary research.
 Committed to community outreach and engagement, she is also a member of the Cork Learning Cities Learning Lab research group as part of Cork UNESCO Learning City.

 Research Interests